MoenMi/notes/classes/cs438/1-intro.md

 ### 1.5.2 - Encapsulation

+**Encapsulation** allows developers to abstract away lower levels of the protocol stack, so long as the messages from the higher levels contain all the information needed at the lower levels.

 ## 1.6 - Networks Under Attack

 The Internet was not originally designed with much security in mind.
 - Original vision: "A group of mutually trusting users attached to a transparent network"

+A compromised host can be enrolled in a network of thousands of similarly compromised devices in what is collectively known as a **botnet**.

+One broad class of security threats are known as **denial-of-service (DoS) attacks**.
+These attacks render a network or host unusable by legitimate users.
+In a **distributed denial-of-service (DDoS) attack**, the attacker controls multiple sources that it uses.

+**Packet sniffers** can detect any packets sent over a network and passively record any information sent.

+The ability to inject packets into the Internet with a false source address is called **IP spoofing**.

 ## 1.7 - History of Computer Networking and the Internet